 If your neighbourhood doesn’t have a community garden, find out how to start a new garden on City land.

-If a community garden isn’t right for you, learn about the other opportunities to grow food in your community, such as the Saskatoon Food Bank and Learning Centre’s Garden Patch or CHEP’s Backyard Gardening Program.
+If a community garden isn’t right for you, learn about the other opportunities to grow food in your community, such as the Saskatoon Food Bank and Learning Centre’s Garden Patch.

 Before installaing a boulevard garden, please fill out the City of Saskatoon's Boulevard Garden Agreement.
 This information will be used to track the number of boulevard gardens that are enriching our city.